pollyweb-org/pollyweb-docs/4 ⚙️ Solution/37 Scripts 📃/📃 Commands ⌘/⌘ for messages 📨/VERIFY 🔐/VERIFY Token 🎫/🔐 VERIFY Token 📃 script.md

 - ASSERT: $Token.IsToken

 # Assert that we're in the validity period
-- IF $Active:
 - ASSERT $Token:
     Starts.IsPast:      # Is currently activate
     Expires.IsFuture:   # Has not expired

+# Check if the issuer is trusted
+- TRUSTS:
+    Trusted: $Token.Issuer
+    Schema: $Token.Schema
+    Role: VAULT

 # Verify the domain signature
 - RUN .VERIFY-Domain: